pixel-industry/instagram-stream/README.md

 Instagram Stream jQuery Plugin
 =================================

-jQuery plugin that displays latest images from instagram with addition to text that can be added inside of gallery.
+jQuery plugin that displays latest images from Instagram with addition to text that can be added inside of gallery.

 <p>Author: Pixel Industry<br />
 Website - pixel-industry.com<br />